-Moula Money Pty Ltd Group (Moula), incorporating Moula Money Pty Ltd and its subsidiary, Moula Funding Pty Ltd, operates a business providing business loans (typically under $250,000) to the small and medium enterprise business community.
+Moula Money Group (Moula), incorporating Moula Money Pty Ltd (ABN 95 164 875 325) and its subsidiary, Moula Funding Pty Ltd (ABN 64 607 734 154), operates a business providing business loans and financing facilities (up to $500,000) to the small and medium enterprise business community.
 Moula does not provide consumer credit or consumer finance.
-All loans provided by Moula are for business purposes only.
+All loans and financing facilities provided by Moula are for business purposes only.

 Our privacy commitment

 Who do we collect personal information from?

 Moula collects personal information from people who are customers or potential customers (i.e. borrowers), from referrers and merchants under our referral program, finance brokers, and from other people who are connected to its operations and activities.

 Please note that how we handle the credit and credit eligibility information that we collect is set out in our Credit Policy.

 What is personal information?

 Personal information is any information or an opinion, whether true or not, about you that identifies you, or from which you are reasonably identifiable.

 How does Moula collect my personal information?